statefulj/statefulj/framework.md

 The *StatefulJ Framework* leverages [*StatefulJ FSM*](/fsm), [*StatefulJ Persistence*](/persistence/) and [Spring Data](http://projects.spring.io/spring-data/) to seamlessly integrate
 StatefulJ into your Application.
-Using Annotations to define your State Model, StatefulJ will auto generate the FSM infrastructure, bind with with *Endpoint Providers* and manage all State Persistence.
+Using Annotations to define your State Model, StatefulJ will auto generate the FSM infrastructure, bind with the optional *Endpoint Providers* and manage all State Persistence.

 ## <a href="#installation"></a> Installation